Frequently Asked Questions

 I typically only write letters for students whose committee I've served on, whom I've worked on a research project with, or who did very well in my class.
 Unless you are my direct advisee, you must ask me before giving my name out.

-When you ask, please send a list of bulleted points that answers the following questions: how we know each other (e.g. took class X, received grade Y, completed project on Z), what research we have worked on (what the project was about, where it was published, your role in the project).
+When you ask, please send a list of bulleted points that answers the following questions: how we know each other (e.g. took class X, received grade Y, completed project on Z), what research we have worked on (what the project was about, where it was published, your role in the project), what you're applying to, when you will send me all of the rec requests, and when the deadline is.
 Good rec letters contain details, and the more details you can provide that I can then surround with context, the better your letter will be.

 For example, if I relied on my memory to write a letter of recommendation, I would be able to say something like "Susan took my class and did great, she did a project on music stuff".
 That's not as good as "Susan took my class Fall 2015, earned an A, and presented a final project on distinguishing musical styles automatically given the waveform of a song.
 Their group used a variety of techniques (support vector machines, convolutional neural nets, and k-nearest neighbors) to decrease the error rate of a strong baseline from 0.4 to 0.2".
 Obviously the second one is better, but I can't recall of the details myself.
 Your bullet points will help me recall details and to put your work into context.